Types Of Abuse

 A Texas citizen doesn’t have to cause physical harm for his or her actions to be considered domestic violence.
 Making someone feel violated or emotionally upset is classified as “assault by offensive or provocative contact.”
 Examples of such violence include invading someone’s personal space, sexually suggestive physical contact, and the threat of physical violence during an argument.
 Recklessness and a disregard for someone’s physical safety are additional degrees of domestic violence.

 Spousal violence might involve the use of a deadly weapon.
 Such weapons are defined as anything that can cause serious physical harm or death.
 Besides typical deadly weapons, such as knives, metal pipes, or golf clubs, automobiles are also considered deadly weapons.
-No matter the weapon or degree of violence, when a spouse suffers from threat of harm or death, law enforcement or a family law attorney in Fort Worth can be of great assistance to end the problem of spousal violence.
+No matter the weapon or degree of violence, when a spouse suffers from threat of harm or death, law enforcement or a family law attorney in Arlington can be of great assistance to end the problem of spousal violence.

 Don't Ignore The Signs